SummaryRead the full fact sheet

 A good food thermometer is a worthwhile investment.
 They are not expensive (usually around $15 and available from most homewares stores) and you will know the exact temperature inside your meat and poultry.

 The best ways to store your meat and poultry

 - Store unwrapped fresh raw meat in clean containers in the coldest part of your fridge (at 0–3 ºC).
 If the container is ventilated to allow air circulation, you can keep it for up to 5 days (the surface of the meat will dry out a little, but this stops the growth of micro-organisms).

-- You can leave meat wrapped in its original packaging (for example, a plastic bag from the butcher or a sealed package from the supermarket), but this keeps moisture trapped, which enables bacteria to grow.
-Meat refrigerated in its shop packaging should be used within 3 days.
+- You can leave meat and poultry wrapped in its original packaging (for example, a plastic bag from the butcher or a sealed package from the supermarket), but this keeps moisture trapped, which enables bacteria to grow.
+Meat or poultry refrigerated in its shop packaging should be used within 3 days.

 - Store raw minced meat in the coldest part of the fridge and use within 3 days.